 I am learning more how to trust Him.
 (I confess that I am slow to trust.)
 I am most grateful that God has turned my greatest areas of weakness into areas where He is my greatest strength.
 He releases His power through my vulnerable areas.
 He has taken my foolishness and is giving me wisdom.
 I am grateful that He has never turned away from me disgusted or ashamed of me.
 I am grateful to be His daughter.
 Jesus is more and more My Contentment and Source of Joy.

-Laura Leigh Stanlake is The Director of Women's Ministries of First Stone Ministries.
+Laura Leigh Stanlake is Director of Women’s Ministries at First Stone Ministries.